Hypothetical StarCraft: Brood War Balance Patch

 Firebat:

-- Add Science Facility upgrade that increases attack range from 2 to 3 (200 minerals / 200 gas / 60 seconds)
+- Add an upgrade to the Academy that increases attack range from 2 to 3 (200 minerals / 200 gas / 60 seconds), but the upgrade requires a Science Facility

 Since all Terran units are ranged, dark swarm is extremely strong against Terran.
 This would give Terran more ability to counter units under dark swarm, but the Firebat can still be countered by Mutalisks, Defiler Plague + Hydralisks, and Lurkers.